Energy in Taiwan: Energy efficiency

 The day-to-day work of the Energy Commission involves activities such as the development of policies and regulations, planning and conservation, research and development of technology, and data collection, processing, and publication.

 Through the Greenmark program set up by the Fundamentals for Promoting the Use of the Taiwan Ecolabel, a number of energy-using appliances have been granted Ecolabels.
 For the electronic products, energy efficiency is one of the most important criteria for granting Green Marks.
 For further details, refer to the section on packaging and labeling.
 The Statute for Upgrading Industries also provides incentives for the improvement of energy efficiency.

-Hydrogen fuel cell

-Hydrogen-powered fuel cell research started fairly late in Taiwan when the Industrial Technology Research Institute (ITRI) began its research on fuel cell technology in 2001.
-The ITRI's current focus is on proton exchange membrane fuel cells, especially 3-kilowatt class fuel cell power systems, which are suitable for most Taiwanese households' average energy consumption.
-Presently, the high cost of manufacturing this type of fuel cell is still the most serious obstacle.
-It is estimated that Taiwan will catch up with other nations and mass-produce fuel cells between 2015 and 2020.